Historic, in 2024

 Telling people “I accidentally retired” usually gets a chuckle, but it’s actually pretty spot-on.
 I fully expected to go back to work once Stephanie started grad school (because what else was I gonna do?), but I never did, and now here I am, five years later.
 I may need to retire that quip however, because 2023 sure seemed like the year I accidentally unretired.
 It all started with a humble Craigslist ad that I posted just over a year ago, offering to help people with their DIY projects—for free…

 My offer didn’t exactly receive a groundswell of attention.
 In fact I only ended up working one gig for free, and just before taking off the guy slipped me $25 “for gas”.
 Meanwhile I kept an eye open for ads from people looking for help.
 After responding to one that seemed right up my alley (the title read: Need helper in Pacific Grove yard clean up some digging [sic]), and hearing nothing back for several weeks, I got a text on Christmas asking if I was available the next day.
 Stephanie was scheduled to work the 26th, so yes, yes I was!
 He offered to pay me…and I kept mum about my ad.
 Turns out earning someone’s gratitude by doing work that directly helps them while also earning a little scratch in the process is a pretty intoxicating cocktail.
-Thus the “I’m not looking to be paid” line in my original ad eventually fell by the wayside.
+Thus the “I’m not looking to be paid” line in my original ad quietly fell by the wayside.

 Here’s a screenshot of its latest incarnation, circa December 2023: